-Department: Student Support Initiatives & Recovery's professionals, in collaboration with other District departments, will create trainings for all staff members, Investigative Designees, Prevention Liaisons, students, families, and community stakeholders on this Policy and associated procedures to promote academic success, enhance resiliency, build developmental assets, and promote protective factors.
-These trainings will work to create a climate within each school and within the District that fosters the safety and respect of children and the belief that adults are there to protect and help them.
-Additionally, students and staff (including, but not limited to, school-based employees, administrators, district personnel, counseling staff and bus drivers) will be given the skills, training, and tools needed to create the foundation for preventing, identifying, investigating, and intervening when issues of bullying arise.
+A. Student Support Initiatives 'Diversity, Prevention & Intervention (DPI)Department: Student Support Initiatives' professionals, in collaboration with other District departments, will create trainings for all staff members, Investigative Designees, Prevention Liaisons, students, families, and community stakeholders on this Policy and associated procedures to promote academic success, enhance resiliency, build developmental assets, and promote protective factors These trainings will work to create a climate within each school and within the District that fosters the safety and respect of children and the belief that adults are there to protect and help them.
+Additionally, students and staff (including, but not limited to, school based employees, administrators, district personnel, counseling staff and bus drivers) will be given the skills, training, and tools needed to create the foundation for preventing, identifying, investigating, and intervening when issues of bullying arise.

-B. Schools: Each school principal shall:
+B. Schools: Each school principal shall designate a:

-- 1. Designate a Prevention Liaison to act as the SC&D contact and disseminator of all prevention related resources.
-These designees are key school-based personnel who will attend SC&D's annual prevention training(s) and receive prevention and intervention methods and tools related to bullying/cyberbullying and other prevention issues that impact the school culture, safety, and well-being of students and staff.
+- 1. Prevention Liaison to act as the Student Support Initiative's DPI contact and disseminator of all prevention related resources.
+These designees are key school based personnel who will attend DPI's annual prevention training(s) and receive prevention and intervention methods and tools related to bullying/cyberbullying and other prevention issues that impact the school culture, safety, and well-being of students and staff.
 The Prevention Liaisons will also be part of a school-based team tasked with prevention and policy related efforts to address acts of violence and school safety.
 If a team does not already exist, it will be created by the Prevention Liaison.
 At minimum, this team should include staff members from administration, guidance, and instruction. - 2.
-Designate an Investigative Designee(s) who is an administrator and the only individual(s) who shall receive and investigate bullying/harassment complaints other than the principal. - 3.
-Implement this bullying and harassment policy in the prescribed manner that is ongoing through the school year and integrated within the school's curriculum as well as bullying and violence prevention and intervention programs and efforts. - C. Community Resources: Student Support Initiatives & Recovery's professionals, in collaboration with other District departments, will train a wide range of community stakeholders, for-profit, non-profit, Local, County and State law enforcement agencies\, and faith-based agencies to provide the dissemination and support of violence prevention curriculums to students, their families, and school staff.
-This collaboration will make effective use of available school district and community resources while ensuring seamless service delivery in which each and every school and student receives an equitable foundation of violence prevention. - D. Evidence-Based Interventions and Curriculum: Student Support Initiatives & Recovery's SC&D staff members will serve as the coordinators and trainers of prevention for all designated school staff and outside agencies/community partners.
-Those trained in Prevention (e.g., Prevention Liaisons, SC&D staff and community partners) will then collaborate as "violence prevention partners" to create a list of bullying prevention and intervention programs authorized by the district.
-The authorized list will include evidence-based interventions, curriculums, and proven programs to be utilized within schools and will provide instruction on identifying, preventing, and responding to bullying or harassment, including instruction on recognizing behaviors that lead to bullying and harassment and taking appropriate preventative action based on those observations to students, parents, teachers, school administrators, counseling staff, and school volunteers.
-Student Support Initiatives & Recovery's SC&D will assist with the provision of prevention and evidence-based programs as funding allows.
+Investigative Designee(s) who is an administrator and the only individual(s) who shall receive and investigate bullying complaints other than the principal. - 3.
+Implement this bullying and harassment policy in the prescribed manner and integrate it with the school's bullying prevention and intervention programs. - C. Community Resources: Student Support Initiatives' professionals, in collaboration with other District departments, will train a wide range of community stakeholders, for-profit, non-profit, Local, County and State law enforcement agencies, and faith based agencies to provide the dissemination and support of violence prevention curriculums to students, their families and school staff.
+This collaboration will make effective use of available school district and community resources while ensuring seamless service delivery in which each and every school and student receives an equitable foundation of violence prevention. - D. Evidence-Based Interventions and Curriculum: Student Support Initiatives' DPI staff members will serve as the coordinators and trainers of prevention for all designated school staff and outside agencies/community partners.
+Those trained in Prevention (e.g., Prevention Liaisons, DPI staff and Community Partners) will then collaborate as "violence prevention partners" to create a list of bullying prevention and intervention programs authorized by the district, including evidence-based interventions, curriculums, and proven programs to be utilized within schools.
+Student Support Initiatives' DPI will assist with the provision of prevention and evidence-based programs as funding allows.